How Long Should Tires Last on a Brand-New Car?

 • Unfortunately, tires on brand-new cars tend to wear out faster than tires from an exclusive tire manufacturer.
 Original equipment manufacturer (OEM) tires are usually made of softer rubber and inflated below the recommended air pressure level.

-• The average tire lifespan on a brand-new car is around 50,000 miles, but you can expect to see signs of tire wear after you reach 20,000 miles.
+• Generally speaking, original equipment tires on a new car can last anywhere from 30,000 to 50,000 miles.
 This means you can get around 3 to 5 years out of your OEM tires before you have to replace them.

 • Tire type, treadwear rating, and drivetrain are some of the factors that can affect your tire’s lifespan.